husarion/rosbot-demo-labyrinth/README.md

 ```

 ### Set up ROSbot
-The first thing to do is edit `.env` file in `rosbot-demo-labyrinth/src/docker_rosbot` directory by changing JOINCODE.
+The first thing to do is edit `.env` file in `rosbot-demo-labyrinth/rosbot_bringup` directory by changing JOINCODE.
-To launch ROSbot we only need one folder named `docker_rosbot` from the project.
+To launch ROSbot we only need one folder named `rosbot_bringup` from the project.
 To copy it to ROSbot workspace you can use `scp`.
 On host machine type:
 ```
-scp -r ~/rosbot_ws/src/rosbot-demo-labyrinth/src/docker_rosbot/ husarion@<ROSBOT_IP>:~/path/to/workspace/docker_rosbot/
+scp -r ~/rosbot_ws/src/rosbot-demo-labyrinth/rosbot_bringup/ husarion@<ROSBOT_IP>:~/path/to/workspace/rosbot_bringup/
 ```
 ### Setup camera
 In this project, I'm using Raspberry Pi with a USB camera connected to it.
 Alternatively, you can connect a USB camera to your computer if you have a USB cable long enough.
-The first thing to do is edit `.env` file in `rosbot-demo-labyrinth/src/docker_camera`  directory by changing JOINCODE.
+The first thing to do is edit `.env` file in `rosbot-demo-labyrinth/camera_bringup`  directory by changing JOINCODE.
 If your camera is not `/dev/video0` then you also have to change that in `docker-compose.yaml` file in the same folder (line 12) and in `maze_cam/config/v4l2_camera_params.yaml`.

 We need to copy three folders from the project repository to launch the camera.
 Similar to ROSbot we can use `scp`.
 On the host machine terminal type:
 ```
-scp -r ~/rosbot_ws/src/rosbot-demo-labyrinth/src/docker_camera/ pi@<raspberry_ip>:~/path/to/workspace/docker_camera/
+scp -r ~/rosbot_ws/src/rosbot-demo-labyrinth/camera_bringup/ pi@<raspberry_ip>:~/path/to/workspace/camera_bringup/
 scp -r ~/rosbot_ws/src/rosbot-demo-labyrinth/src/custom_interfaces/ pi@<raspberry_ip>:~/path/to/workspace/custom_interfaces/
 scp -r ~/rosbot_ws/src/rosbot-demo-labyrinth/src/maze_cam/ pi@<raspberry_ip>:~/path/to/workspace/maze_cam/
 ```